 - agreed to take payment from Medicare at the level of the Medicare-approved price

-- but can charge your parent up to 15% more than the Medicare-approved price for equipment
+- but can charge you up to 15% more than the Medicare-approved price for equipment

 And the result –